SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 But then the neoliberal wank3r utters, "The wage destroys the competition!"

 I mean... sure.
-With a wage the student can take their own f33t sucking time  trying to crack the mathematics puzzle.
+With a wage the student can take their own fw33t sucking time  trying to crack the mathematics puzzle.

-But what student you know would be taking their s33t a\$\$ time?
+But what student you know would be taking their sw33t a\$\$ time?

 None I know.
 There is always competition in sciences because others can discover the thing first, and then you've really cocked it up.
 Discoveries are not like hamburgers, the first one made is the only one made.
+Unless you get lucky and the original hamburger gets lost in the
+<font style="color: #D5B98F">sands of time</font>.

 (There is an exception for school pedagogy: it is a great thing to give students a solved problem, but get them to try to rediscover a solution.